intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 array.

-There is a "reqd\_sub\_group\_size" property if the image contains any kernels with a required sub-group size.
+There is a "reqd\_sub\_group\_size" property if the image contains any kernels with a numeric required sub-group size.
+(I.e. this excludes kernels where the required sub-group size is a named value like `automatic` or `primary`.)
 The value of the property is a `uint32` value that tells the required size.
-(The device code split algorithm ensures that there are never two kernels with different required sub-group sizes in the same image.)

 There is a "reqd\_work\_group\_size" property if the image contains any kernels with a required work-group size.
 The value of the property is a `BYTE_ARRAY`